Text Size :

 All infants should be given two doses of PCV13 (at ages 4 and 6 months), with a booster at 12 months.
 Children who fall behind should be given catch-up vaccination through to 59 months of age.
 You may refer to the Singapore National Childhood Immunisation Schedule or ask your child’s doctor for more details.

-In the elderly aged 65 years and above, one dose each of PCV13 and PPSV23 is recommended to provide lifetime protection.
+In the elderly aged 65 years and above, either one dose of PCV20, or one dose each of PCV13 and PPSV23 is recommended.
+This choice of vaccination depends on whether you have had previous pneumococcal vaccinations or any medical conditions.

-• Abnormal spleen function (including conditions such as homozygous sickle cell disease and coeliac syndrome)
+Abnormal spleen function (including conditions such as homozygous sickle cell disease which affects your red blood cells, and coeliac syndrome which affects your digestive system)

 Click here to book a pneumococcal vaccination appointment.